github/docs/content/issues/quickstart.md

 ![Rendered task list](/assets/images/help/writing/task-list-rendered.png)
 ## Using labels to highlight project goals and status
-You can create labels for a repository to categorize issues, pull requests and discussions. {% data variables.product.prodname_dotcom %} also provides default labels for every new repository that you can edit or delete.
+You can create labels for a repository to categorize issues, pull requests, and discussions. {% data variables.product.prodname_dotcom %} also provides default labels for every new repository that you can edit or delete.
 Labels are useful for keeping track of project goals, bugs, types of work, and the status of an issue.

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-issue-pr %}